JonathanZ837/parse-obj/README.md

 # parse-obj

 A C++ and python parser for Wavefront .OBJ file formats.
 To install, clone the repository with `git clone https://github.com/JonathanZ837/parse-obj` and cd into the desired folder.
 Use make in the C++ folder to build and do ./Objparser <input_file> <output_file>.
+As of 08/05, it will now also parse the .mtl files if it exists.

 ## Testing Results